 ShepNet Computer Center is coordinated by volunteers who know and enjoy technology.
-Instructors teach classes ranging from very basic to advanced with a coach stationed between every two students for an individualized and supportive learning environment.
+Instructors teach classes of six students with a wide range of subjects, from very basic to advanced, with a coach stationed in the room for a more individualized and supportive learning environment.

-Topics include Windows 10 and special classes on its new features, Photo Editing, Family Tree, Security Issues, plus topical seminars.
-In 2014-15 we added iPad and iPhone classes; in 2018 we added Android Phone and Password software classes.
+Topics include Windows 11 and special classes on its new features, Microsoft software, Photo Editing, Security Issues, plus topical seminars.
+In 2014-15 we added iPad and iPhone classes as a growing number of older adults added these tech tools to their daily use.

 In 2019 we added Friday ShepNet Labs for current and past students who want one-on-one support, help, or updates on class materials.
-They may bring their laptops to the Labs or use the computers onsite for assistance.
-The rules for attending the Friday Labs are required reading...click here.
+But during and after COVID, the volunteers chose to support specific questions by direct replies to an email sent to shepnetvols@gmail.com.

 Some classes fill quickly and it is estimated that more than 4000 registrants have completed a ShepNet course since 1996.
 That’s a lot of older adults keeping up with technology!